Mid-week must-see movies to check out on Netflix Canada | Curated

 Things Heard & Seen

-A Manhattan couple moves to a historic home in the Hudson Valley and discovers that their marriage has a sinister darkness, one that rivals their new home’s history.
+A Manhattan couple moves to a historic home in the Hudson Valley and discovers that their marriage has sinister darkness that rivals their new home’s history.
 Based on the acclaimed novel by Elizabeth Brundage.

 Zero